johnmaxrin/johnmaxrin.github.io/content/about/_index.md

 I'm Robert K Samuel.
 I like building things: compilers, hardware, and everything in between.
 I work on generating efficient code and systems from high-level abstractions using LLVM and MLIR.
 I have also created several MLIR dialects, some for fun and some for research.

 I am interested in problems at the intersection of programming languages, hardware, and performance.
-I like exploring how far we can push code generation, from software to hardware.
+I like exploring how far we can push the art code generation.